🏝 Best Areas to Stay on Maui in 2023: A Complete Breakdown

 Where to stay on Maui blog cover image.
 Text overlaying an image of Kaanapali beach with resorts lining the shore.

-We have broken down your decision making steps into manageable parts such as average costs, micro-climate (there are many throughout the island), beach quality, and so on.
+We have broken down your decision-making steps into manageable parts such as average costs, micro-climate (there are many throughout the island), beach quality, and so on.

-🌴 Quick Overview: Where to Stay on Maui
+🌴 Overview: Where to Stay on Maui

 A drone photo of Ka'anapali, home to the best beach and the top choice for where to stay on Maui.